Tourette Syndrome

 Symptoms

-Motor tics involve sudden body movements such as eye blinking, head shaking, shoulder shrugging, and grimacing.
+Motor tics involve sudden body movements, such as eye blinking, head shaking, shoulder shrugging, and grimacing.

 These symptoms can occur frequently and can interfere with daily activities such as eating and sleeping.